Sociology and Anthropology at Messiah College

 Internship opportunities for sociology and anthropology majors

-Messiah’s nationally recognized Internship Center helps place students in a variety of sociology and anthropology internships.
-A few examples include:
+Messiah’s nationally recognized internship program places students in a variety of sociology and anthropology internships.
+A few sociology and anthropology internship examples include:

 - Good Works, a ministry non-profit in Appalachia